How Spaniards See Germany: Competence, Order — and a Hint of Aloofness

 Competent, orderly — but why do many Spaniards still find them distant?

 Last Friday, in the hazy morning light on Passeig Mallorca, I heard two neighbors discuss exactly this topic.
 One shook his head: "The Germans?
 Top in technology, but somehow not warm."
 The other laughed and replied, "Well, they just park neatly."
-Such remarks reflect the results of a nationwide survey: Germany enjoys high regard in Spain for its economy, science and administration.
-At the same time, many perceive a certain coolness attached to Germans.
+Such remarks reflect the results of a nationwide survey: Germany enjoys high regard in Spain for its economy, science and administration, a nuance discussed in Between Welcome and Wariness: Germans in Mallorca — What's Really Happening.

 The image challenges